alexschneider/Sample-Threat-Model/Threat Model.rst

 This application is most likely to be attacked by script kiddies or activist hackers, given the nature of the application.
-Due to the storage of credit card data, it is possible that the website may be attacked by organized crime attackers, but it is unlikely to be the target of governmental forces since it contains no subversion efforts.
+Due to the storage of credit card data, it is possible that the website may be attacked by organized crime attackers, but it is unlikely to be the target of governmental forces.

 Priority 1
 ~~~~~~~~~~
 #.
 An attacker can Create, Read, Update, or Delete PII
 #.
 An attacker can Create, Read, Update, or Delete User Data
 #.
-An attacker can Create, Read, Update, or Delete Authentication Tokens
+An attacker can Create, Read, Update, or Delete Session Tokens
 #.
 An attacker can Create, Read, Update, or Delete Posts
 #.
 An attacker can gain unauthorized access to the filesystem contents
 #.
 An attacker can gain unauthorized code execution on the machine